MarcCastellaPla/03_JavaScript-foundations__starter/STARTER_QUESTIONS.md

 ### Which are primitive values?
 Explain them with at least one example for primitive.

 ```
-String: In any computer language, a String is a sequence of characters used to represent text.
-For example, "Hello world".
+**String:** In any computer language, a String is a sequence of characters used to represent text.
+For example:
+let stringExample = "Hello world";
-Number: In JavaScript, Number is a numeric data type in the double-precision 64-bit floating point format.
-For example: 64.
+**Number:** In JavaScript, Number is a numeric data type in the double-precision 64-bit floating point format.
+For example:
+let numberExample = 64;
-BigInt: BigInt is a numeric data type that can represent integers in arbitrary precision format.
-For example, 0o377777777777777777.
+**BigInt:** BigInt is a numeric data type that can represent integers in arbitrary precision format.
+For example:
+let bigInt example =  0o377777777777777777;
-Boolean: A boolean is a logical data type that can only have the values true or false.
-For example: true.
+**Boolean:** A boolean is a logical data type that can only have the values true or false.
+For example:
+let booleanExample = true;
-Undefined: Undefined is a primitive value automatically assigned to variables that have just been declared, or to formal arguments for which there are no actual arguments.
-For example: undefined.
+**Undefined:** Undefined is a primitive value automatically assigned to variables that have just been declared, or to formal arguments for which there are no actual arguments.
+For example:
+let undefinedExample = undefined;
-Symbol: Symbol is a built-in object whose constructor returns a symbol primitive, which is guaranteed to be unique.
+**Symbol:** Symbol is a built-in object whose constructor returns a symbol primitive, which is guaranteed to be unique.
 Symbols are often used to add unique property keys to an object that won’t collide with keys any other code might add.
-An example of a symbol would be "const symbolExample = Symbol('foo');".
+An example of a symbol would be;
+const symbolExample = Symbol('foo');".
-Null: A null value represents a reference that points, generally intentionally, to a non-existent or invalid object or address.
-For example: null.
+**Null:** A null value represents a reference that points, generally intentionally, to a non-existent or invalid object or address.
+For example:
+let nullExample = nul;
 ```

 ## About variables